prajwalkorde/guardfs/README.md

-# 🔒 FUSE Backup Filesystem
+# 🔒 Guardfs : FUSE Backup Filesystem

 A simple **FUSE (Filesystem in Userspace)** project written in **C** that automatically creates **backup copies** of any files you modify inside the mounted filesystem.
 Perfect for learning how FUSE works or for experimenting with virtual filesystems on Linux.